nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

 12. The rest can be left as defaults, so you can simply select `Create build project`.

+13. Finally, in the AWS Web Console, head over the Elastic Container Registry service and create a `Repository` with the same name as your image, eg. `anomalyimage-nt`.
+Use all the default settings when you create it.

 ## 4. Define the relevant IAM policies and roles